 There are many lesbian fertility options that can help couples start or grow their families

 The Southern California Center for Reproductive Medicine is proud to provide many lesbian fertility options.
-Doors to a family that our Southern California fertility center opens include donor sperm intrauterine insemination, IUI, and reciprocal in vitro fertilization, IVF.
+Doors to a family that our Southern California fertility center opens include donor sperm IUI, donor sperm IVF and reciprocal IVF.

 Donor sperm IUI is a relatively simple lesbian fertility option